amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-Graphs-tutorial.md

 d -> { b c }
 {% endcodeblock %}

-As you can imaging if you want to know if a node is connected to another node, you would have to go through the list.
+As you can imagine if you want to know if a node is connected to another node, you would have to go through the list.

 > Querying if two nodes are connected in an adjacency list is *O(n)*, where `n` is the number of vertices.
 Also represented as *O(|V|)*